 Turn your sewn stocking inside out, and voila!
 A beautiful patchwork stocking.

 Hand sew a piece of ribbon in the top corner once you’re done so that you can hang your stocking.
-Monogram someone’s initials in the square at the centre of the pattern or embroider someone’s name on the top band.
+Monogram someone’s initials in the square at the center of the pattern or embroider someone’s name on the top band.

 Follow @kate.owen for more quilting inspiration and use #LoveCrafts to share all your quilted creations!